F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 Due to the Metal Backend, the enhanced color output of these apps seems to heavily break overall UI usage.
 To work around this, [users reported](https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-29870324) forcing the color output of their monitor from Billions to Millions of colors helped greatly.
 Apps easily allowing this customization are [SwitchResX](https://www.madrau.com), [ResXreme](https://macdownload.informer.com/resxtreme/) and [EasyRes](http://easyresapp.com).

-## Cannot press "Done" when editing a Sidebar Widget
+## Can't press "Done" when editing a Sidebar Widget

 Workaround: Press some combination of Tab, or Tab and then Shift-Tab, or just Shift-Tab until the "Done" button is highlighted.
 Then press spacebar to activate the button, the same as in any other dialog with a highlighted button halo.